 "Building Ideas into Reality, Today" in Real Estate, Renewable Energy, Infrastructure and Hospitality.

-DalWorld Group is a U.S. corporation funded by World Bank approved and United Nations accredited global lender; doing business in Real Estate, Renewable Energy, Infrastructure, and Hospitality in the emerging markets and sub-Saharan Africa.
+DalWorld Group is a U.S. corporation funded by Institutional and Private sector accredited global lenders; doing business in Real Estate, Renewable Energy, Infrastructure, and Hospitality in the emerging markets and sub-Saharan Africa.

 In 2015 market forecasts indicated this region outpaced counter-parts globally over the last five years.
 Equity managers were more bullish about the region than they are about India, Brazil or China.
 Policy makers refer to this surge as Africa direct investment.
 And despite reports of marginal weakening in emerging markets foreign reserves, emerging and some frontier markets still remain the foremost creditors of the world.
 Furthermore, Africa also provides interesting opportunities for investors to allocate funds based on relative economic attractiveness of one region or country over another.
 We at DalWorld believe therefore, that emerging market countries in aggregate look stronger than developed markets in aggregate for a myriad of other reasons, including more favorable demographics.
 According to PricewaterhouseCooper's (PwC), "Africa's young population will drive the demand for real estate and different types of real estate.
 Across Africa there will be continued urbanization, an expansion of current cities and the rise of new cities".
 The International Monetary Fund's (IMF) GDP growth projection for sub-Saharan economies slowed to 3.7% in 2015, but the overall growth in the region is projected to further strengthen to 4.4% in 2016 and 4.8% in 2017.